ngon3769/SignatureWorkPortfolio/README.md

 Link to Project: [Internship Project](https://github.com/ngon3769/Internship-Project/tree/main)

-I interned as a Software Engineer Intern at Atlassian from May - Aug 2024.
+I interned as a Software Engineer Intern at an Enterprise Software company from May - Aug 2024.
 The code I wrote for my project cannot be linked here, but here is a link to the project description.